Ledaro/UnsplashImageSearchApp/README.md

 This project is open to contributions.
 Feel free to submit pull requests with bug fixes or new features.

 #### What can be improved
-- Optimalize API calls due to Unsplash 50 call limits
+- Optimalize API calls due to Unsplash 50 calls per hour limit
 - Improve Animations
 - Add updating to Favourites adapter when user unlikes photo
 - Save UI state of adapters without calling and creating new ones